GROFF_MDOC(7) | Miscellaneous Information Manual | GROFF_MDOC(7) |

 sections may be added; for example, this section was set with:

-Subsection headers have exactly the same syntax as section
+Subsection headings have exactly the same syntax as section

 ’ is parsed but not